FormidableLabs/victory-docs/docs/victory-axis/docs.md

 *default:* `tickCount={5}`

+### fixLabelOverlap

+When the `fixLabelOverlap` boolean prop is set to `true` axis tick labels and their associated ticks and grid lines will be removed until the total calculated length of the remaining labels is less than the length of the axis.
+Labels at approximately even intervals from the original array of labels.
+This feature only works well for labels that are approximately evenly spaced.

 ### dependentAxis

 The `dependentAxis` boolean prop specifies whether the axis corresponds to the dependent variable (usually y).
 This prop is useful when composing `VictoryAxis` with other components to form a chart.